Thermodynamic sampling of materials using neutral-atom quantum computers: Results

 In a system of Rydberg atoms, the time evolution is governed by the following Hamiltonian \cite{Wurtz2023}:

 where

 and

 The term $H_{\text{drive}, i}(t)$ denotes a global Rabi drive that addresses the atoms simultaneously and uniformly, where $\Omega(t)$, $\phi(t)$ and $\Delta_g(t)$ denote the amplitude, phase and detuning of the driving field.
-Here $|g_i\rangle$ and $|r_i\rangle$ denote the ground and Rydberg states of the $i$-th atom and $n_i\equiv |r_i\rangle\langle r_i|$ is the occupation number operator.
-At the beginning of the annealing protocol, all atoms are prepared in their ground states, which yields the many-body ground state of $H(t)$ for $\Omega(t)=0$, $\phi(t)=0$, and $\Delta_g(t)<0$.
+Here $|g_i\rangle$ and $|r_i\rangle$ denote the ground and Rydberg states of the $i$-th atom and $n_i\equiv |r_i\rangle\langle r_i|$ is the occupation number operator. {This protocol implements quantum annealing by evolving the system from a regime in which the drive term dominates, enabling exploration of configurations, to a regime in which the interaction term $H_{\mathrm{vdW}}$ dominates and encodes the target energy landscape.} At the beginning of the annealing protocol, all atoms are prepared in their ground states, which yields the many-body ground state of $H(t)$ for $\Omega(t)=0$, $\phi(t)=0$, and $\Delta_g(t)<0$.
 During the evolution process, we keep $\phi(t)=0$ and ramp $\Omega(t)$ (with a trapezoidal profile) while increasing $\Delta_g(t)$, driving the atoms into superposition of the ground and Rydberg states.
 At the end of the annealing process, we turn $\Omega(t)$ down to zero and set the global detuning to a final value $\Delta_g$, then perform a projective measurement, yielding the Rydberg occupation of each atom: $n_i=1$ if the $i$-th atom is in the Rydberg state otherwise $n_i=0$.
 The term $H_{\text{vdW}, i,j}$ describes the two-body interaction between a pair of atoms, which depends on their occupation numbers $n_i$, separation $R_{i,j}$, and a hardware-specific constant $C_6$ (which is set to $5.42\times 10^{-24}\text{ rad m}^6/\text{s}$ in this work).
 We note that the interatomic separations $R_{i,j}$ are fixed throughout the annealing process.

 The tunable parameters that allow the Rydberg Hamiltonian to encode a given problem are therefore the final global detuning $\Delta_\text{g}$ and the interatomic separations~$R_{i,j}$.
 The formation energies of the structures in the training set are mapped to the Rydberg Hamiltonian by minimising the following linear regression: